RouterRabbit/random-build-sim/README.md

 Case size, Max RAM, Max VRAM, and Modifiers all have their own arrays so you can add, remove, change options, or change likelihood as you see fit.

-Update 1/14/20: Added budget(s).
+**Update 1/14/20**: Added budget(s).
 You can have one budget for the whole game or use the budget URL option to generate a random budget between $1,500 and $8,500.